rails/rails/guides/source/configuring.md

 #### Using a Reverse Proxy

-In this case, you would need to configure the proxy server (NGINX, Apache, etc) to forward connections to your application server (Puma, Unicorn, etc.).
-Check your proxy server's documentation how to map subdirectories.
+In this case, you would need to configure the proxy server to forward connections to your application server (Puma, Unicorn, etc).
+Check your proxy server's documentation ([NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), [Apache](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html)) for instructions on how to map application servers to paths.

 Rails Environment Settings
 --------------------------